-You've planned and you've measured.
-You've pored over collections and checked authenticity.
-And now, finally, you have the rug that you've always wanted.
-It's the perfect combination of color, pattern, and craftsmanship and you're already looking forward to passing it on to the next few generations of your family.
-But ensuring that your newest treasure will last for decades to come will take work.
-For all their durability and strength, oriental rugs are vulnerable to a number of common household issues that can shorten the lifespan of their color, their fibers or both.
+For all their durability and strength, area rugs are vulnerable to several common household issues that can shorten the lifespan of their colors, fibers, or both.
 The good news is we're not talking about round-the-clock vigilance.
 Prevention is better than cure, so just keeping an eye out for the things that might cause problems can put you way ahead of the game.
-To give you a good idea of the dangers lurking out there and a better idea of what to do about them, here's an expert's guide to protecting your rugs from 7 of their worst enemies.Continue to 2 of 8 below.
+To give you a good idea of the dangers lurking out there (and an action plan for what to do about them), here's an expert's guide to protecting your rugs from seven of their worst enemies.Continue to 2 of 9 below.

-One of the most common and most damaging things for oriental rugs is the presence of insects like moths and carpet beetles.
-If you see moths flying around your room, they may have come in from the outdoors or from an infestation somewhere in the home, in which case check your drawers and closets.
-Carpet beetles are small, dark, reddish-brown or blackish insects that also develop from fiber and wool-eating larvae.
+One of the most common and damaging things for rugs is the presence of insects like moths and carpet beetles.
+If you see moths flying around your room, they may have come in from the outdoors or an infestation somewhere in the home, in which case you should check your drawers and closets.
+Carpet beetles are small, dark, reddish-brown, or blackish insects that also develop from fiber and wool-eating larvae.

-Seeing these insects is kind of like seeing smoke.
 The moths and beetles don't do the actual damage—their larvae do.
-They lay their eggs on all kinds of natural fibers, such as wool, silk, feathers, fur and even leather.
-The hungry larvae that hatch from the eggs can do considerable damage, particularly if there's something that previously spilled onto the rug --such as a sweet drink or milk product -- that was not adequately cleaned up.
-Other places that are vulnerable to insects are areas under furniture, where it's dark and undisturbed, not walked-on and rarely vacuumed.
-The damage occurs silently in these unseen areas but can move quickly.
-This damage is often repairable, but if it is extensive, repairs may be cost prohibitive compared to the value of the rug.
+They lay their eggs on all sorts of natural fibers, such as wool, silk, feathers, fur, and even leather.
+The hungry larvae that hatch from the eggs can do considerable damage, particularly if there's something that previously spilled onto the rug, such as a sweet drink or milk product.
+Other places that are vulnerable to insects include areas under furniture, where it's dark and undisturbed, not walked-on, and rarely vacuumed.
+The destruction occurs silently in these dark areas but can move quickly.
+This damage is often repairable, but if it is extensive, repairs may be cost-prohibitive compared to the value of the rug.
 Here are some key things to look for:

-Live larvae – if you see small whitish larvae crawling on the surface of a rug. these are a sign that the rug is infested and needs immediate treatment, first with insecticide and then by a thorough washing.
+Live larvae: If you see small whitish larvae crawling on the surface of a rug, this is a sign that the carpet is infested and needs immediate treatment, first with insecticide and then by thorough washing.

-Dry, sandy residue - if you see brownish grey clusters of such particles, you have another sign that the larvae have been noshing on your rug, as these are the droppings of the larvae before they cocoon.
+Dry, sandy residue: If you see brownish-grey clusters of such particles, you have another sign that the larvae have been eating your rug, as these are the droppings of the larvae before they cocoon.

 The Best Ways to Prevent Insect Damage

-To prevent insects from taking up residence and potentially damaging your rugs, vacuum - without too much suction - at least once a week.
-Then, every couple of months, flip the rug and vacuum the backside as well.
-While doing this, be sure to sweep or mop the floor under the rug so that it is completely clean.
-Do not put the rug back into place until the floor is completely dry.
+To prevent insects from taking up residence and potentially damaging your rugs, vacuum at least once a week.
+Then, every couple of months, flip the carpet and vacuum the backside as well.
+While doing this, be sure to sweep or mop the floor under the rug so that it's completely clean.
+Do not put the rug back into place until the floor is dry.
 The backsides of large rugs are best cleaned by folding in from the sides and vacuuming and mopping in sections.

-Cats, meanwhile, cute and lovable as they are, can also do major damage to rugs in a number of ways, mostly from heavy scratching with sharp claws.
-Scratching habits are hard to break, but it is important to curb this activity if you really want to save your rugs.
+Cats, meanwhile, cute and lovable as they are, can also do significant damage to rugs in many ways, mostly from heavy scratching with sharp claws.
+Scratching habits are hard to break, but it's important to curb this activity if you want to save your rugs.
 It might be worth consulting with your vet if such matters seem to be hard to control.

-If you spill something onto your rug, it's important to act quickly!
-Do not wait, because whatever it is (even plain water), can be absorbed into the fibers, and may not be so easy to remove after it has dried.
+If you spill something on your rug, it's important to act quickly.
+Do not wait, because whatever it is (even plain water), can be absorbed into the fibers, and may not be easy to remove after it has dried.
 The best approach is to blot the spill with a dry, clean cloth or paper towel until it is lifted or completely gone.
-Allow to dry.

-For something a bit more damaging, such as juice, wine or coffee, you can sprinkle with room temperature club soda, and then blot with paper towels or a clean, white cotton cloth.
-Alternatively, warm water with a capful of white vinegar can also be used (sparingly) and blot in a similar way.
+For something a bit more damaging, such as juice, wine, or coffee, you can sprinkle with room temperature club soda and then blot with paper towels or a clean, white cotton cloth.
+Alternatively, warm water with a capful of white vinegar can also be used (sparingly) in a similar way.
 Do not rub the stain, as this may push the stain more deeply into the rug and the fibers.
 When it's clean and time to dry, lift the rug for air circulation.
 You can also use a fan or pass over the spot with a hairdryer.

-If a spill contains oil (such as olive), one way to address it is to sprinkle the oil stain with flour and then press a piece of plain, brown paper bag against it, for at least 15 - 20 minutes, or until the paper absorbs the oil.
-Then, sweep or vacuum the flour and then blot again with a clean, dry paper towel or cloth.
-Alternatively, without water, rub a small amount of Ivory liquid dish detergent onto the spill, until it seems to have emulsified, then wipe clean.
+If a spill contains oil, one way to treat it is to sprinkle the stain with flour and then press a piece of plain, brown paper bag against it, for at least 15 to 20 minutes, or until the paper absorbs the oil.
+Then, sweep or vacuum the flour and blot again with a clean, dry paper towel or cloth.
+Alternatively, without water, rub a small amount of Ivory liquid dish detergent onto the spill, until it emulsifies, then wipe clean.
 Repeat until it seems the oil is gone.
 At that point, warm water with a small amount of detergent and a dash of white vinegar can be used to further clean the spot.
-However, if at any point it seems that color from the rug is coming off onto your cleaning towel or paper, stop and call your local rug professional.
+However, if it looks like the color from the rug is coming off onto your cleaning towel or paper, stop and call your local carpet cleaning professional.

-Now, if you have a glob of chewing gum, wax or lipstick on the rug, applying an ice cube and then scraping with a spoon can probably lift the largest particles off the surface, then treat as above.
-Sometimes acetone (nail polish remover) can be used, but be sure to test first on a small area.
-If any color appears to be coming off, stop and take the rug to a professional rug expert.Continue to 8 of 8 below.
+If you have a glob of chewing gum, wax, or lipstick on the rug, applying an ice cube and then scrape with a spoon to lift the largest particles off the surface.
+Sometimes acetone (nail polish remover) can be used, but be sure to test first on a small area of the carpet.Continue to 8 of 9 below.

-Finally, you may not realize it, but your rug has one enemy that it is difficult to do anything about.
-Many new rugs arrive here having been pre-treated with a chemical solution to soften the colors or sometimes change them altogether.
+You may not realize it, but your rug has another enemy that's difficult to address.
+Many new carpets have been pre-treated with a chemical solution to soften the colors or sometimes change them altogether.
 Such treatments, while not visible to the naked eye, weaken the wool pile fibers causing them to wear poorly or unevenly.
 The chemical damage to the fibers also causes the pile to wear down much faster than normal.
-Unfortunately, there really is no cure for this unfortunate treatment which often happens well before the rug reaches a retail showroom.
-Your best approach is to find a knowledgeable collector who may know more about the history of the rugs before they reached his/her showroom.
+Unfortunately, there is no cure for this unfortunate treatment which often happens well before the rug reaches a retail showroom.